How You Value Your Self as An Adult Comes from Your Childhood Experiences

 What is self-value?

 Did you grow up in an environment or household where your parents and role models always placed value on others, without listening to their own needs or yours?
-If so, it follows that you’re either likely to be the same as an adult, or the complete opposite.
+If so, it follows that as an adult yourself, you’re either likely to be the same, or the complete opposite.

 Childhood structures